sartoriusrex/USDT/readme.md

 Important Note:

-Date: July, 23 2019: This is a personal project, for fun and learning.
+Date: August 13 2019: This is a personal project, for fun and learning.
 It is still being built, and the majority of the pages are not yet built, nor are many of the major features or specifications.

+#Version 1.1.0

+Features to be implemented:
+- Recover/ Reset Password
+- Login with email
+- Login with oAuth, Facebook or Google
+- Profile or settings pages
+- Any links in nav bar of footer - halfway there
+- Form Validation (in any forms) - will come soon during next major deploy

+Features coming soon:
+- Article Creation
+- Password recovery (within several months)
+- Actual Pages and social media posts with "relevant" content
+- Form Validation
+- Password Reset and Account Recovery
+- HTML WCAG compliance coming very soon

 #Version 1.0.0